-If you don’t fall into the previous category, as a qualifies nurse you have the opportunity in Germany.
+If you don’t fall into one of the previous category, as a qualified nurse you have the opportunity in Germany.
 These nationals can use professional services of recruitment agencies, which will help in finding a job, documents, and other important steps.

 A nursing job is one of the most regulated professions in Germany, for this reason, there are some defined requirements that have been implemented by the government.
 It also means inflexibility and strick rules foreign nurses will be dealing with.